Liam-a-34/MoonliteDrivein/README.md

 ## Summary

-Webpage for the Higgins Moonlite Drive-in, in Woodbury TN
+Webpage for the Higgins Moonlite Drive-in, in Woodbury TN.

+## Screenshot